banodoco/openmuse/structure.md

-├── fetch_auth_files.py     # Python script potentially used for fetching authentication related files or setup ├── index.html              # Main HTML entry point for the Vite application ├── node_modules/           # Directory containing project dependencies installed by npm/yarn/bun (typically excluded) ├── package.json            # Defines project metadata, dependencies, and scripts ├── package-lock.json       # Lockfile for npm, ensuring reproducible installs (may be redundant if using bun) ├── postcss.config.js       # Configuration file for PostCSS processor (used with Tailwind) ├── public/                 # Static assets served directly by the web server
+├── fetch_auth_files.py     # Python script potentially used for fetching authentication related files or setup ├── index.html              # Main HTML entry point for the Vite application ├── node_modules/           # Directory containing project dependencies installed by npm/yarn/bun (typically excluded) ├── package.json            # Defines project metadata, dependencies, and scripts. `dev` script updated to run in 'staging' mode for role-switching.
+├── package-lock.json       # Lockfile for npm, ensuring reproducible installs (may be redundant if using bun) ├── postcss.config.js       # Configuration file for PostCSS processor (used with Tailwind) ├── public/                 # Static assets served directly by the web server